huynguyenbao/huynguyenbao.github.io/_posts/2022-09-25-variational-methods-segmentation_p2.md

 ## Discuss

-The method depends heavily on the initial $\phi$ and the Euler - Lagrange equation which is just a necessary condition - it doesn't guarantee the global optimum and sometimes the result maybe is local optimum.
-As you can notice in the daisy flower sample, some regions in the background are recognized as foreground and the yellow disk flowers are the background.
+The method depends heavily on the initial $\phi$ and the Euler - Lagrange equation, which is just a necessary condition - it doesn't guarantee the global optimum, and sometimes the result maybe is the local optimum.
+As you can notice in the daisy flower sample, some regions in the background are recognized as the foreground, and the yellow disk flowers are the background.

 ## Reference
 <a id="1">[1]</a> CHAN, Tony F.; VESE, Luminita A. Active contours without edges.
 IEEE Transactions on image processing, 2001, 10.2: 266-277.